benjreinhart/groutip/readme.md

 ### known issues:
-weird interactions when window resizing when the alignment is anything but `topCenter` or `bottomCenter` - otherwise works great.
+Weird interactions when window resizing when the alignment is anything but `topCenter` or `bottomCenter` - otherwise works great.

+### TODO

+* Fix css edge cases when window is resized.
+* Don't rely on jQuery UI
+* Add tests

 ## options